LabSound/labsound-c/README.md

 } ls_Seconds;
 ```

-There are a variety of opaque lsc objects that the labsound-c interfaces will consume.
+There are a variety of opaque LabSound C objects that the labsound-c
+interfaces will consume.

 ```c
 struct ls_Pin, ls_Node, ls_Connection, ls_BusData;